jmf-nyu/miap_diglit/docs/find.md

 l: Symbolic link

 ## Output
-The `ls` command has many different kinds of outputs as described below:
+The `find` command has many different kinds of outputs as described below:
 * **Standard output** with no flags, which displays the names of directories and files within the directory where the command is run:
 ![screenshot of ls output](https://media.geeksforgeeks.org/wp-content/uploads/20230817192915/Screenshot-(548).png)